Wallis Eastburn Howe: With Martin & Hall, 1896–1901

-Circa 1896, Howe joined the Providence office of Martin & Hall as a designer.
-Quickly gaining a high level of responsibility, he was able to act on behalf of the firm, applying for building permits and executing designs under his own name.
-During this period he was responsible for several Martin & Hall buildings in the Bristol area.
+Circa 1896, Howe joined the Providence office of Martin & Hall as a designer where he quickly gained a high level of responsibility.
+He could act on behalf of the firm, apply for building permits, and execute designs under his own name.
+He began stewardship for several Martin & Hall buildings in the Bristol area.
 There, he designed the Y. M. C. A. Building on Hope Street in 1898.
 The following year he also designed a harborside residence called Wyndstowe, for Isoline and Hattie Barns.
 Howe later inherited the house, at 221 Hope Street, from the sisters.